 The kind of adaptions that can occur in the human body are varied and complex and there is never just one adaption going on at any one time.

 The adaption might be a performance adaption like muscle strength, endurance or aerobic power.
-Or an adaption related to bone and cconnective tissue like bone density or ligament strength.
-And as I’ve said, there is always more than one adaption occurring as a result of any one imposed demand.
+Or an adaption related to bone and connective tissue like bone density or ligament strength.
+And as I’ve said, there is always more than one adaption occurring as a result of any one imposed physical demand.